Valerie Jarrett: Advisor to Barack Obama

-On November 14, 2008, President-elect Barack Obama selected Jarrett to serve as a senior advisor to the president and assistant to the president for intergovernmental relations and public liaison.
+On November 14, 2008, President-elect Obama selected Jarrett as a senior advisor to the president and assistant to the president for intergovernmental relations and public liaison.

-Jarrett was one of three senior advisors to President Obama.
+Jarrett was one of three senior advisors to Obama.
 She held the retitled position of assistant to the president for intergovernmental affairs and public engagement, managed the White House Office of Public Engagement and Intergovernmental Affairs, and Office of Urban Affairs; she also chaired the White House Council on Women and Girls and the White House Office of Olympic, Paralympic, and Youth Sport.
-She was part of the U.S. State Visit to the UK in May 2011.
+She was part of the United States state visit to the United Kingdom in May 2011.

 She said that the 2011 report Women in America, which the administration produced for the Council on Women and Girls, would be used to guide policy-making.

 Jarrett had a staff of approximately three dozen and received full-time Secret Service protection.
-Jarrett's role as both a friend of the Obamas and as senior advisor in the White House was controversial: in his memoirs Robert M. Gates, former secretary of defense, discussed his objection to her involvement in foreign security affairs; David Axelrod reported in his memoirs about Rahm Emanuel's attempts to have her selected as Obama's replacement in the senate, due to concerns about the difficulty in working with a family friend in a major policy role.
+Jarrett's role as both a friend of the Obamas and as senior advisor in the White House was controversial: in his memoirs Robert M. Gates, former secretary of defense, discussed his objection to her involvement in foreign security affairs; David Axelrod reported in his memoirs about Obama's first chief of staff, Rahm Emanuel's attempts to have her selected as Obama's replacement in the United States Senate, due to concerns about the potential difficulty in working with a family friend in a major policy role.